pilif42/mavenTutorial/README.md

     - To verify that placeholders are replaced correctly in resources files:
            - mvn clean resources:resources -DtemplateMsg.per.env="Hello from Local to %s!"
            - under /mavenTutorial/target/classes, see that the placeholder has been replaced in application.properties.
+    - Note that we have activated the Spring Boot profile using the Maven profile by simply controlling the value of spring.profiles.active in application.properties.